 Standardized Field Sobriety Tests in DC

-In most jurisdictions, including Washington D.C., Virginia, and New York, field sobriety tests have, in theory, been standardized.
+In most jurisdictions, including Washington D.C. and Virginia; field sobriety tests have, in theory, been standardized.
 In other words, police have been trained to administer tests and evaluate responses with an eye towards uniformity in both the testing and the results.
 The standard tests are:

 - Walk and Turn;

 - Horizontal Gaze Nystagmus.

 These tests have been sanctioned by the National Highway Traffic Safety Administration (NHTSA).
 They are designed to measure a specific response, in the case of the one leg stand and the walk and turn test, and a reflex in the case of the horizontal gaze nystagmus test.
 It is believed if one is intoxicated, one will respond differently than if one is sober.

 In the walk and turn test, participants are asked to take nine steps in a row, heel to toe.
 These nine heel-to-toe steps must be taken in a straight line.
 At the end of the nine steps, the test taker must turn on one foot 180 degrees.
 Then the test taker is instructed to walk back, using the same heel-to-toe method.

 In this test, officers are testing to see if the person can: